<meta keywords />

 Apply with a microfiber cloth

-Glass, mirrors and smooth surfaces
+Glass, mirrors, and smooth surfaces

-Even distribution and streak-free drying
+Even distribution and drying without marks

 Use a clean cloth to avoid scratches

-Odor neutralization
+Odour neutralization

 Apply diluted or undiluted depending on intensity

-Refrigerators, fabrics and enclosed spaces
+Refrigerators, fabrics, and enclosed areas

-Reacts with compounds responsible for odor
+Reacts with compounds responsible for the odor

 Ensure adequate ventilation after application

-Prohibited combination
+Forbidden combination

 Never mix with bleach or chlorine

-Prevents release of toxic gases (chlorine gas)
+Avoids release of toxic gases (chlorine gas)

 High risk to respiratory health